 Mid-Missouri Solid Waste Management District (MMSWMD)

 Grants to Missouri nonprofit organizations, municipalities, counties, public institutions, private businesses and individuals to enhance waste reduction and recycling.
-Projects may take place in Audrain, Callaway, Boone, Cooper, Cole, Moniteau, Howard, and Osage Counties.
+Projects may take place in Audrain, Callaway, Boone, Cooper, Cole, Moniteau, Miller, Howard, and Osage Counties.

 The purpose of the District Grant program is to provide financial assistance to: